Terms

 In most cells, the chromosomes come in pairs.
 During the development of the gametes (sperm and egg cells), the chromosome pairs separate.
 Half of the chromosomes will go to one gamete and the other half will go to another gamete.

 For the following example we will use a breeding between an albino and a normal, or albino x normal.
 The albino is represented by aa and the normal, wild type, is represented by a+a+.
 The cross is written aa x a+a+.
 The two possible gametes from one parent are listed across the top of the Punnett Square and the two possible gametes from the other parent are listed down the side of the Punnett Square.
-When setting up the square each allele needs to be placed over or next to it’s corresponding box.
+When setting up the square each allele needs to be placed over or next to its corresponding box.

 Remember there are two alleles for each trait.
 Hence aa for albino.
 In a normal ball python the albino allele is not present, only the wild type allele.
 This allele is indicated through using a+a+.
 Once everything is in place, the square can be completed.
 The letters on the left are brought across to the squares that are in their row.
 The letters on the top are brought down and placed beside the letters in their columns.